Free Student Account

 For more information on approved English language tests, see our section on

-When assessing your visa application, the British Embassy or High Commission will also take
+When assessing your visa application, the UK Entry Clearance Officer (ECO) will take

-into consideration other factors, in particular whether you have been refused a visa or refused entry in the past.
+into consideration other factors (e.g. whether you have been refused a visa or refused entry to the UK in the past).

-What are the requirements for obtaining a Student Visitor Visa?
+What are the requirements for Short Term Study Visas?

-The requirements for obtaining a Student Visitor Visa are:
+The requirements for obtaining a Short Term Study Visa are: